intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 * -I means max_Iter : Int
 * -d means max_depth: Int.
-We recommend to use hdfs to read input-data and write output-result instead of mouting data.
+We recommend using hdfs to read input-data and write output-result instead of mouting data.

 #### Source code
-You can find source code [here](https://github.com/intel-analytics/BigDL/tree/main/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/nnframes/gbt/gbtClassifierTrainingExampleOnCriteoClickLogsDataset).
+You can find the source code [here](https://github.com/intel-analytics/BigDL/tree/main/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/nnframes/gbt/gbtClassifierTrainingExampleOnCriteoClickLogsDataset).

 ### Run Spark TPC-H example

-Generate 1g Data like [this](https://github.com/intel-analytics/BigDL/tree/main/ppml/trusted-big-data-ml/scala/docker-occlum#generate-data), and you can use hdfs to replace the mount way, and you can just excute one query by adding [query_number] from 1 to 22 behind output_dir.For example:
+Generate 1g Data like [this](https://github.com/intel-analytics/BigDL/tree/main/ppml/trusted-big-data-ml/scala/docker-occlum#generate-data), and you can use hdfs to replace the mount way, and you can just execute one query by adding [query_number] from 1 to 22 behind output_dir.For example:
-"hdfs:///input/dbgen hdfs:///output/dbgen 13" means excute query 13.
+"hdfs:///input/dbgen hdfs:///output/dbgen 13" means execute query 13.

 Modify the following configuration in 'driver.yaml' and 'executor.yaml' and 'run_spark_tpch.sh'.